You can browse, search and register for swim lessons and other Recreation Department activities on ActiveNet.

 Level 6 (Passed Level 5)

-Level 6 is the final swim lesson level on our program.
+This level is the final level on our program.
 This class will continue building endurance for freestyle, backstroke, breaststroke, elementary backstroke and sidestroke.
-Butterfly arms and legs will be put together in level 6.
-Other skills introduced will be flip turns, surface dive (fully submerged), long dive with a glide of 2 body lengths and then swim, compact dive.
-Pre-requisites: Perform stride dive into deep water; swim freestyle 25 yards, open turn, breaststroke 15 yards; swim elementary backstroke 25 yards and tread for 1 minute.
+Butterfly arms and legs will be put together.
+Other introduced skills will be flip turns, surface dive (fully submerged), long dive with a glide of 2 body lengths and then swim, compact dive.
+Pre-requisites: Freestyle 15 yards, tread 30 seconds, backstroke for 15 yards, breaststroke 15 yards, open turn, elementary backstroke 15 yards and butterfly arms.

 Make Up/Refund Policy